StephanWagner/jBox/README.md

 ---------------

 Confirm windows are modal windows which requires the user to confirm a click action on an element.
-Give the element the data-confirm attribute to attach it:
+Give an element the attribute data-confirm to attach it:

 	new jBox('Confirm', {
 		confirmButton: 'Do it!',